BeautifulInsitesInc/ytranscribe/README.md

 ----
 * Automatically scrape the youtube transcription from URL using Beautiful Soup library
 * Use a library like nltk to cleanup the grammar, and format into paragraphs.
+* Currently using Tkinter, KivyMD would give modern design look.